turingschool-examples/Launch_8485/Tourism/README.md

 1. Filter states by time zone using a link on the State Index page.
 1. Delete a state using a button on the State Index page.

+Note: You may need to make changes to the Models, Views, and/or Controllers in this application.
-Create a separate branch for each exercise.
+Pro Tip: Create a separate branch for each exercise.
 Merge each branch into `main` after completing each exercise.

 ### Editing a State (5 points)

 Update the application so that a user can edit an existing State using a pre-populated form.
 * e.g. The time zone for `Oregon` should be changed to `Pacific`.
+* This feature should pass the `Edit_` and `Update_` tests found in `AssessmentTests`.
 * Do not break any currently passing tests.

-Note: Be sure to merge this branch into `main`!
+Note: If you created a new branch, be sure to merge this branch into `main`!

 ### Filter States by Time Zone (5 points)

 Update the application so that a user can filter States by time zone using links on the State Index page.
 * The links should list only the time zones represented in the data.
-* Include one additional list to display `All States`.
+* Include one additional link to display `All States`.
-	* The application should only display States in the selected time zone.
-	* The `Clear Filter` link should display all States.
 * e.g. Filtering on `Central` should display the states of `Iowa` and `Texas`.
+* This feature should pass the `Index_` tests found in `AssessmentTests`.
 * Do not break any currently passing tests.

-* the following links: `Eastern`, `Central`, `Mountain`, `Pacific`, `Clear Filter`.

-Note: Be sure to merge this branch into `main`!
+Note: If you created a new branch, be sure to merge this branch into `main`!

 ### Delete a State (5 points)